-The 2022 Masonic Youth Leadership Camp will be held August 7 – August 12, 2022 at Green Grove Camp at Wakaw Lake.
+The 2023 Masonic Youth Leadership Camp will be held July 30 – August 4, 2023 at Green Grove Camp at Wakaw Lake.
 The camp is designed for students going into grades 9-12 this fall.
-Depending on registration numbers, campers who have missed the opportunity to attend over the last two years will also be considered for enrollment.

 - looking for the opportunity to meet new challenges?

 - looking for chances to meet new people and make new friends?

 - looking to learn how to lead a be a good team player?

 Sample presentations include:

 - ”Personality Profile in Colours,”

 - “Dealing with Failure Effectively in High School,”